faberAndro/NLP-studio/README.md

 "Actions_Extraction_001.py" is the main file to run.
 It runs and works by command line (no GUI).
-Please check the file "attention_chuncks_vocab.txt" is copied in the same folder.
+Please check the file "attention_chuncks_vocab.txt" is copied into the same folder.
-This program takes as default the input "sample_001.txt".
+This program takes as default input file "sample_001.txt".
-N.4 additional sample files are provided in this repository for functionality test.
-These have been taken by BBC news.
-Some of them have been amended by insertion of some dedicated sentences filled with attention words. (easy to recognize as in capital letters - in source files)
+N.4 additional sample files have been provided in this repository for functionality test.
+They have been downloaded by BBC webpages.
+Some of them have been amended by insertion of dedicated sentences filled with attention words (additions are easy to recognize as in capital letters through source files)
-The program provides assisted input by keyboard.
-To load the other 4 examples or other texta at your choice, simply write at prompt the filename you wish - completed with extension.
+To load the other 4 examples or other text at your choice, simply write at prompt the filename you like - completed with extension.
-Files saved in the program folder do not need their path to be specified.
+Files saved into the program folder do not need their path to be specified at prompt.